Waterproof Self-Tanners – Will Swimming Remove My Fake Tan?

 Well, sort of.

-However, in order to understand more completely, we need to get just a super quick understanding of how most sunless tanning products work.
+However, to gain a more comprehensive understanding, we need to get a basic understanding of how most sunless tanning products work.

-This is why we have to reapply fake tanner fairly often is because as new skin cells form, the old ones fall off taking the tan with it.
+This is why we have to reapply fake tanner fairly often: as new skin cells form, the old ones fall off, taking the tan with them.

 The Best Waterproof Self-Tanner: St. Tropez Self-Tanning Mousse

-The absolute best, most waterproof self-tanner that you could possibly find, in my opinion, is the St. Tropez self-tanning mousse.
+In my opinion, the absolute best and most waterproof self-tanner is the St. Tropez self-tanning mousse.

 It is also one of the fastest drying self-tanners and doesn’t transfer onto sheets or clothing.